anoushkanarayan/ATE-Ball/README.md

 python projection.py --projection

 ### Use a video file for testing
-python projection.py --video videos/shot.mp4
+python projection.py --video videos/shot.mp4 --projection

-- add video testing

-- cue ball moves fast and often, make sure its position is rechecked often

 - crop to aruco tags on window pane